codership/documentation/galeracluster/source/kb/group-commit.rst

 .. rst-class:: article-stats

-   Length: 322 words; Published: October 22, 2019; Category: Performance; Type: Best Practices
+   Length: 322 words; Published: May 30, 2019; Updated: October 22, 2019; Category: Performance; Type: Best Practices

 After each transaction is committed, InnoDB will typically flush changes to its redo log and the binary log to the disk--it does this typically by calling `fsync()`, `fdatasync()`.
 This method is used to ensure data changes are stored durably on the disk.
 Disk flushing, however, can have an effect on performance and the number of transactions-per-second (TPS) that can be committed.